Acupuncture

 • feeling dizzy or faint

-If you have a bleeding disorder, such as haemophilia, or are taking anticoagulants, talk to your GP before you have acupuncture.
+If you have a bleeding disorder, such as haemophilia, or are taking anticoagulant medicine, talk to your GP or acupuncture practitioner before you have acupuncture.

 Acupuncture is also not usually advised if you have a metal allergy or an infection in the area where needles may be inserted.